ChameleonCloud/magpub/README.md

 **Manual deduplication review** — Flagged candidates are reviewed by comparing their metadata against the existing publication they matched.
-The key fields to compare are title, authors, venue, and publication year.
+The key fields we compare are title, authors, venue, and publication year.
 Generally, if these fields all match (or nearly match), the candidate is confirmed as a duplicate and merged with the existing publication record.
+Source information is retained — a single publication can have records from multiple sources, which is useful for analyzing source coverage.

 In particularly ambiguous cases, the reviewer may compare the actual content of the publications to determine whether the work is substantially different.